Skip to Content

 Tree roots descend from holes in the cave’s ceiling, adding to the eerie atmosphere.
 Stalagmites and stalactites are also present.

 You can venture down to the Bat Cave without a guide, as there’s a signposted path to the Bat Cave from the town.
 The signposts aren’t exactly clear, but with some trial and error, you should find the cave.

-Bring a torch.
+You can also take a guide from the town – realistically, this shouldn’t cost more than around 50,000 IDR.
 Some guides offer the chance to visit the Landak River for a barbecue on the same day.

 5. Explore the north Sumatran cuisine